AdobeDocs/control-panel-learn.en/help/sftp-management/monitor-server-capacity.md

 ---
-title: Monitoring server capacity
+title: Monitor server capacity
-description: Learn how to monitor and manage your SFTP storage by instance and add IP addresses to allow lists.
+description: Learn how to monitor and manage your SFTP storage by instance and add IP addresses to allowlists.
 feature: Control Panel
 audience: administrator
 kt: 3266